British Airways new Tier Points system explained

 As well as the benefits outlined in the Blue Tier level, Bronze members get:

-- Priority check-in (except at London City Airport)
+- Priority check-in (excludes London City Airport)

-- Priority boarding (except at London City Airport)
+- Priority boarding (excludes London City Airport)

-- Status freeze for Maternity/Paternity/Adoption
+- Status freeze for maternity / paternity / adoption

 British Airways Silver Tier